TomGitman/Ticman/README.md

 # Install Instructions

+First, you have to modify configuration in Main.java, change the directory to your folder example: /home/tom/Desktop/NewFolder
+If you are on windows: C:\User\tom\Desktop\NewFolder

+By the way you have to make file manually.

-You can compile this java file, by:
+Then you can compile this java file, by:

 **javac Main.java**